TheAmlanSaikia/sourcewizmock/README.md

-Hi.
 Check the screen at https://sourcewizmock.netlify.app/